top of page

 No Goggles

-My top priorty is teaching water safety which is why I do not allow student to wear swim goggles unless they can already make their way across the pool without them.
+My top priority is teaching water safety which is why I do not allow student to wear swim goggles unless they can already make their way across the pool without them.
 Whether in open water or at a public pool, children may not always have their goggles on.
-In an emergency situation, such as falling into a pool or off a boat a child taught to swim without them is better equipped to navigate and orient themselves in various water conditions.
+In an emergency situation, such as falling into a pool or off a boat, a child taught to swim without them is better equipped to calmly navigate various water conditions.
 By learning to swim without them, they’re better prepared for any situation where they need to swim without the aid of extra equipment.

 Sunscreen